Heronian triangle: Parametrizations

 A parametric equation or parametrization of Heronian triangles consists of an expression of the side lengths and area of a triangle as functions—typically polynomial functions—of some parameters, such that the triangle is Heronian if and only if the parameters satisfy some constraints—typically, to be positive integers satisfying some inequalities.
 It is also generally required that all Heronian triangles can be obtained up to a scaling for some values of the parameters, and that these values are unique, if an order on the sides of the triangle is specified.

 The first such parametrization was discovered by Brahmagupta (598-668 A.D.), who did not prove that all Heronian triangles can be generated by the parametrization.
-In the 18th century, Leonard Euler provided another parametrization and proved that it generates all Heronian triangles.
+In the 18th century, Leonhard Euler provided another parametrization and proved that it generates all Heronian triangles.
 These parametrizations are described in the next two subsections.

 In the third subsection, a rational parametrization—that is a parametrization where the parameters are positive rational numbers—is naturally derived from properties of Heronian triangles.
 Both Brahmagupta's and Euler's parametrizations can be recovered from this rational parametrization by clearing denominators.
 This provides a proof that Brahmagupta's and Euler's parametrizations generate all Heronian triangles.

 Brahmagupta's parametric equation

 The Indian mathematician Brahmagupta (598-668 A.D.) discovered the following parametric equations for generating Heronian triangles, but did not prove that every similarity class of Heronian triangles can be obtained this way.

 For three positive integers m, n and k that are setwise coprime ($\gcd(m,n,k)=1$) and satisfy $mn > k^2$ (to guarantee positive side lengths) and $m \ge n$ (for uniqueness):

 where s is the semiperimeter, A is the area, and r is the inradius.

 The resulting Heronian triangle is not always primitive, and a scaling may be needed for getting the corresponding primitive triangle.
 For example, taking m = 36, n = 4 and k = 3 produces a triangle with a = 5220, b = 900 and c = 5400, which is similar to the (5, 29, 30) Heronian triangle with a proportionality factor of 180.

-The fact that the generated triangle is not primitive is an obstacle for using this parametrization for generating all Heronian triangles with size lengths less than a given bound (since the size of $\gcd(a,b,c)$ cannot be predicted.
+The fact that the generated triangle is not primitive is an obstacle for using this parametrization for generating all Heronian triangles with size lengths less than a given bound, since the size of $\gcd(a,b,c)$ cannot be predicted.